Breast cancer survivor offers wisdom at Faulkner satellite center

 Our physicians are deeply committed to providing expert, compassionate care and to conducting active research to benefit current patients and future generations of women.

-Dr. Ursula A. Matulonis is interim director of the Susan F. Smith Center for Women's Cancers and medical director of the Gynecologic Oncology Program.
-She is an Associate Professor of Medicine at Harvard Medical School.
+Dr. Ursula A. Matulonis is director of the Gynecologic Oncology Program.
+She is a Professor of Medicine at Harvard Medical School.
 Her research focuses on targeted therapies for gynecologic malignancies, with a specific interest in the genetic changes in ovarian cancer and how that can lead to rationale targeted drug selection.
 Dr. Matulonis is the Principal Investigator of several clinical trials and translational studies for ovarian cancer.Additional Biographical InformationFull Treatment Team

 Dr. Judy Garber is the director of the Center for Cancer Genetics and Prevention.
 She received her MD and MPH in 1981 from Yale University School of Medicine.
 She served her internal medicine residency at Brigham and Women's Hospital (BWH), followed by fellowships in hematology at BWH, medical oncology at Dana-Farber, and biostatistics at the National Cancer Institute.
 She joined Dana-Farber as a fellow in 1985, and now works as a medical oncologist and clinical cancer geneticist.
 Dr. Garber is a Professor of Medicine at Harvard Medical School.Additional Biographical InformationFull Treatment Team